axllent/mailpit/README.md

 ## Planned features

 - Optional HTTPS for web UI
-- Optional basic authentication for web UI
-- Optional authentication for SMTP
 - Browser notifications for new mail (HTTPS only)
 - Docker container